What Crossing the Arctic Ocean Taught This VC about Entrepreneurship [video]

 I came back 40 pounds lighter, an expedition beard heavier, and loaded with a world’s worth of perspective.

+This story was a guest column by Kauffman Fellows Venture Partner Collin West in Entrepreneur.
 Collin West is a Venture Partner at Kauffman Fellows, focused on exploring new revenue concepts for the organization, with a specific focus on a direct investment fund.
 Previously, he was on the founding team at Correlation Ventures, where he served his fellowship (Class 17), leading over 35 investments.
 Before his venture career, Collin he founded businesses in digital advertising and adventure travel, and was an IT strategy consultant at Accenture.
 Collin holds an MBA from the Kellogg School of Management at Northwestern University and a bachelor’s degree from Southern Methodist University. email@example.com